flutter/flutter/specs/style.md

     //    ourState.b = settings.state;
     //    settings.state = ourState;
     //    return a + b; // or whatever
+    //
+    // best practices: if you're a style value that contains multiple
+    // style values, and all those style values are storing null, then
+    // store null yourself, instead of storing many nulls of your own.

+  // attribute Boolean wasStateSet;
+  Boolean getShouldSaveState();
+    // returns true if state is not null, and either state was set
+    // since the last reset, or firstTime is false.

 }

 class Property : StyleNode {